Lake110/headspacehub/README.md

 - Optimize images and content for mobile loading speeds
 - Test navigation and user flows on various mobile devices
 - Ensure crisis hotline numbers are click-to-call on mobile

+## Website Overview

+Headspace Hub is a static HTML and CSS website dedicated to providing mental health support, resources, and community connections.
+The website serves as a safe space for individuals seeking mental wellness information, support, and guidance.

+### Website Structure

+#### Home Page
+The main landing page that welcomes visitors with a calming, supportive atmosphere.
+Features a hero section with mental wellness imagery, navigation to key resources, crisis support information, and an overview of available services.
+Includes quick access to self-care tips, featured resources, and community support options.

+**Key Elements:**
+- Hero section with welcoming message and calming visuals
+- Crisis support hotline prominently displayed
+- Quick access cards to main site sections
+- Featured mental health resources and tips
+- Testimonials or success stories section

+#### About Page
+Provides information about Headspace Hub's mission, values, and approach to mental health support.
+Explains the purpose of the website, the importance of mental health awareness, and the philosophy behind the resources provided.

+**Key Elements:**
+- Mission statement and core values
+- Information about mental health awareness
+- Explanation of website resources and approach
+- Team information or organizational background
+- Mental health statistics and importance

+#### Events Page
+Showcases mental health awareness events, workshops, support group meetings, and community activities.
+Provides a calendar view of upcoming events, detailed descriptions, and registration/attendance information.

+**Key Elements:**
+- Calendar of mental health events and workshops
+- Support group meeting schedules
+- Community activities and awareness campaigns
+- Event descriptions and registration details
+- Past event highlights and success stories

+#### Contact Us Page
+Offers multiple ways for visitors to get in touch, seek help, or ask questions.
+Includes contact forms, crisis resources, professional referral information, and community connection options.

+**Key Elements:**
+- Contact form for general inquiries
+- Crisis hotline and emergency resources
+- Professional referral information
+- Support group contact details
+- Physical location information (if applicable)
+- Social media links and community connections